VidathDissanayake/notes/tools/hacking/webapp/burpsuite/modules/modules.md

-# Tools in the Burp Suite Framework
+# Modules in the Burp Suite Framework

 Main tools in the [[Burp Suite]] framework